ghost-fvtt/foundry-factory/src/presets/ghost-gulp-rollup/README.md

 On Windows, creating symlinks requires administrator privileges, so unfortunately you need to run the above command in an administrator terminal for it to work.

+You can also link to multiple data folders by specifying multiple paths in the `dataPath` array.

 ### Run the tests (if testing was set up)